Brave Smash - Rambla De Flores

 - Prime Horses Available for Syndication

-I have been wary of the Japanese sires but Brave Smash fits a different profile to the other Japanese horses standing in Australia.
-Firstly, he was a fast precocious 2yo winning twice.
+Brave Smash presents a different profile to the other Japanese horses standing in Australia.
+Firstly, he was a fast precocious 2yo; winning twice.
 He was trained as a stayer as a young horse in Japan but once he came to Australia was eventually trained as a sprinter winning the Group 1 MVRC Manikato Stakes and MRC Futurity Stakes.
-He was also placed twice in Victoria's top sprint, The VRC Newmarket Stakes and was 3rd in the ATC Everest.
+He was also placed twice in Victoria's top sprint, The VRC Newmarket Stakes, and was 3rd in the ATC Everest.
 These are amongst our best sprint races.

-There is an awful lot to like about this colt.
+There is an awful lot to like about this filly.

 The information above is presented by Joe O'Neill; with some minor editing, as required, by the Webmaster.